 “Oh, yeah.
 That’s what it all comes down to… I so want his money!”
-I say, more sarcastically than I intended.
+I say, more sarcastically than I intend.
 Maxie is silent for a moment and I can feel her staring holes in my head as I stare at my stilettos.

 “Have you given up, Ana?” she asks, firmly and waits for her answer.
 Have I given up?